Are you a working mom, an active senior, or just someone who could use more energy throughout the day? If so, Cordyceps sinensis can help.

 Cordyceps militaris is a new mushroom species that was first cultivated in the 2000s.
 Meanwhile, Cordyceps sinensis has been around for thousands of years.
 Studies have also shown that Cordyceps militaris has lower levels of polysaccharides.

-According to Physician Luke, modern research shows that it has the following health benefits:
+According to Physician Luke, it provides: